ing-bank/scruid/README.md

 Queries can be configured using Druid [query context](https://druid.apache.org/docs/latest/querying/query-context.html), such as `timeout`, `queryId` and `groupByStrategy`.
 All types of query contain the argument `context` which associates query parameter with their corresponding values.
-The parameter names can also be accessed by `ing.wbaa.druid.definitions.QueryContext` object.
+The parameter names can also be accessed by `com.ing.wbaa.druid.definitions.QueryContext` object.
 Consider, for example, a timeseries query with custom `query id` and `priority`:

 ```scala